North Macedonia: Religion

-Eastern Orthodox Christianity is the majority faith of North Macedonia, making up 65% of the population, the vast majority of whom belong to the Macedonian Orthodox Church.
-Various other Christian denominations account for 0.4% of the population.
-Muslims constitute 33.3% of the population.
+Eastern Orthodox Christianity is the most practiced religion in North Macedonia, making up 46.1% of the population, the vast majority of whom belong to the Macedonian Orthodox Church.
+Various other Christian denominations account for 13.9% of the population.
+Muslims constitute 32.2% of the population.
 North Macedonia has the fifth-highest proportion of Muslims in Europe, after those of Kosovo (96%), Turkey (90%), Albania (59%), and Bosnia and Herzegovina (51%).

-Most Muslims are Albanians, Turks, or Romani; few are Macedonian Muslims.
+Most Muslims are Albanians, Turks, Romani or Bosniaks; few are Macedonian Muslims.
 The remaining 1.4% was determined to be "unaffiliated" by a 2010 Pew Research estimation.

 There were 1,842 churches and 580 mosques in the country at the end of 2011.
 The Orthodox and Islamic religious communities have secondary religion schools in Skopje.
 There is an Orthodox theological college in the capital.
 The Macedonian Orthodox Church has jurisdiction over 10 provinces (seven in the country and three abroad), has 10 bishops and about 350 priests.
 A total of 30,000 people are baptised in all the provinces every year.

 The Macedonian Orthodox Church, which declared autocephaly in 1967, remained unrecognised by the other Orthodox Churches until 2022 when it restored relations with the Serbian Orthodox Church and the Ecumenical Patriarchate, which has been followed by recognition from other churches.

 The reaction of the Macedonian Orthodox Church was to cut off all relations with the new Ohrid Archbishopric and to prevent bishops of the Serbian Orthodox Church from entering North Macedonia.
 Bishop Jovan was jailed for 18 months for "defaming the Macedonian Orthodox church and harming the religious feelings of local citizens" by distributing Serbian Orthodox church calendars and pamphlets.

 The Macedonian Byzantine Catholic Church has approximately 11,000 adherents in North Macedonia.
 The Church was established in 1918, and is made up mostly of converts to Catholicism and their descendants.
 The Church is of the Byzantine Rite and is in communion with the Roman and Eastern Catholic Churches.
 Its liturgical worship is performed in Macedonian.

 There is a small Protestant community.
-The most famous Protestant in the country is the late president Boris Trajkovski.
+Former President Boris Trajkovski was a well-known Protestant.
 He was from the Methodist community, which is the largest and oldest Protestant church in the Republic, dating back to the late 19th century.
 Since the 1980s the Protestant community has grown, partly through new confidence and partly with outside missionary help.

 The country's Jewish community, which numbered some 7,200 people on the eve of World War II, was almost entirely destroyed during the war: only 2% survived the Holocaust.

 After their liberation and the end of the War, most opted to emigrate to Israel.
 Today, the country's Jewish community numbers approximately 200 persons, almost all of whom live in Skopje.
 Most Macedonian Jews are Sephardic—the descendants of 15th-century refugees who had been expelled from Castile, Aragon and Portugal.